dfelinto/blender-manual/manual/render/eevee/materials/nodes_support.rst

 Light Path
    Eevee has no real concept of rays.
-But in order to ease the workflow between Cycles and Eevee some of the outputs are supported in particular cases.
+But in order to ease the workflow between Cycles and Eevee some of the outputs are only supported in particular cases.
    This node makes it possible to tweak indirect lighting in the shader.

-   Only a subset of the outputs is supported and the ray depth does not exactly have the same meaning.
+   Only a subset of the outputs are supported and the ray depth does not exactly have the same meaning.
-   In order for *Is Camera*, *Is Shadow*, *Is Diffuse*, and *Is Glossy* outputs to work the object must be inside an :doc:`Irradiance Volume </render/eevee/light_probes/irradiance_volumes>` and bake :doc:`/render/eevee/render_settings/indirect_lighting`.
+   In order for the *Is Camera*, *Is Shadow*, *Is Diffuse*, and *Is Glossy* outputs to work, the object must be inside an :doc:`Irradiance Volume </render/eevee/light_probes/irradiance_volumes>` and :doc:`/render/eevee/render_settings/indirect_lighting` must be baked.

    - *Is Camera*: Supported.
    - *Is Shadow*: Supported.